CSSSA ANIMATION REQUIRED ASSIGNMENTS – 2023

 C. A series of 5 life drawing “Cafe Sketches” that demonstrate your observational and life drawing skills.
 Note the time and place of each location on your drawings (For Example: Roots Cafe, January 10th).
 Use a variety of techniques, such as pencil, pen, charcoal, watercolor, marker, color pencil etc. Draw people, animals, plants, objects, and the space around you.

 D. Upload a video of an animation you have created that demonstrates your understanding of motion.
 Please DO NOT send rotoscoped work because it won’t be considered.
 Your video should not exceed 2 minutes.

 E. Upload two typed statements of no more than 150 words each addressing the following topics:

-￼￼RETURNING STUDENTS ONLY:
+RETURNING STUDENTS ONLY:

-Also note: Assignments A through D must be new submissions that show your DEVELOPMENT and GROWTH AS AN ARTIST since you attended the program.
-Do not submit work you created at a previous session or your application will be disqualified.
+Also note: Assignments A through D must be new submissions that show your development and growth as an artist since you attended the program.
+Do not submit work you created during a previous session, or your application will be disqualified.
 If you previously attended CSSSA in an artistic discipline other than Animation, you must submit a recommendation from a CSSSA instructor in that department.

 NOTE TO ALL ANIMATION PROGRAM APPLICANTS:

 The artwork / animation you submit should be original and from your own experience and imagination.
 The committee wants to see YOU reflected in the content and distinctive style of your artwork.
 Be yourself!
-There should be no copying of existing cartoon characters.
-We also discourage the submission of standard animation exercises such as the bouncing ball and flour sack.
-The applicant is highly encouraged to include submissions that explore a wide range of fine arts styles and ideas other than cartoon art.
+There should be no copying of existing cartoon characters or previous CSSSA students’ work.
+Plagiarism (the copying of other artists work as your own) is not tolerated at CSSSA.
+If you submit plagiarized work in your application, it will be rejected.